 - Calliandra penninsularis, the La Paz fairy duster

 Calliandra fairy dusters are small evergreen shrubs and retain foliage for much of the year.
-Height and width varies from 1 to 5 feet.
-The round, furry blooms are generally in shades of white, cream and pink.
+Height and width vary from 1 to 5 feet (31 cm. to 1.5 m.).
+The round, furry blooms are generally in shades of white, cream, and pink.

 Care of Calliandra is simple; keep plants watered until they’re established and enjoy all the visiting birds.